Top 3 Things You’ll Learn

 A self-funded plan offers the benefit of control, flexibility, and visibility.
 Rather than having to rely on the insurer, a self-funded employer can see their own claims data, so they can see where healthcare dollars are being spent and make data-informed choices about any adjustments that might need to be made.

 Self-funding also gives employers the ability to carve out their pharmacy benefit – managing it separately from the medical plan.
-This allows them to choose their own vendors, negotiate the terms of their own contracts, and monitor their own plan performance, all of which offers the potential for savings and a greater sense of security for their pharmacy benefit.
+This allows them to choose their own vendors, negotiate the terms of their own contracts, and monitor their own plan performance, all of which offers the potential for savings and confidence.

-Of course, financial issues do have to be considered, and expensive specialty drugs and high-cost claims for chronic or complex conditions are barriers for some employers considering a self-funded plan.
-However, a properly managed, layered approach to pharmacy benefits – which includes favorable contract terms, clinical oversight, maximized rebate dollars, patient assistance solutions, and stop-loss insurance – offers many employers the best of both worlds: -improved pricing and increased transparency for their benefit plan.
+Of course, financial issues do have to be considered, and expensive specialty drugs and high-cost claims for chronic or complex conditions are barriers for some employers.
+However, a properly optimized plan ensures favorable contract terms, robust clinical management, and additional cost containment solutions – that give employers the best of both worlds – improved pricing and increased transparency for their benefit plan.

 Making the Move

 Self-funded plans are a great choice for many employers, but not all.
-Before making any big decisions, they should thoroughly analyze their current situation and pharmacy benefit needs.
-They should look at their employees’ overall health and past pharmacy utilization, if they’re able to get access to that data from their insurer.
-And they should have an idea of their chosen plan’s real cost – not just the given price tag, but the net cost they’ll be paying after any rebates, discounts, plan fees, and contract terms are taken into account.
+Before making any big decisions, thoroughly analyze each client’s unique goals.
+Consider employees’ overall health and past pharmacy utilization, if that data is available from their insurer.
+And it’s important to understand the plan’s real cost – not just the given price tag, but the net cost after any rebates, discounts, plan fees, and contract terms are taken into account.

-Far from being overly risky, a self-funded pharmacy plan may be the safest choice for an employer facing the rising costs of specialty medications.
-With the help of a well-informed benefit advisor, supported by an independent partner like RxBenefits, they can find an approach that meets their unique needs and offers a sense of security in insecure times.
+With the help of a well-informed benefit advisor, supported by a PBO like RxBenefits, employers can find an approach that meets their unique needs and offers a sense of security in insecure times.